Success Factor Modelling – Building Organisational Success

 The questions that are often asked are “Why are they not performing the same as …?”, i.e. the focus is on the poor performer with untold and time and energy being thrown at the “problem area”.

 This approach more often than not leads to conflict and a blame culture which delivers little other than, low morale and staff attrition leading to even poorer performance.

 Discovering how the best teams and individuals deliver high performance and quality and modelling their strategies is a much better approach and it leads to useful information that can inform and improve training, recruitment and the culture of the organisation leading to overall improvement of the entire business performance:

 The Success Factor Modelling (SFM) process is a unique approach to competency building, originally developed by the Dilts Strategy Group, then developed by a large research group* via seminars, workshops and practical application in a wide range of contexts.

-The SFM process was designed in the first instance to identify and apply the critical success factors necessary to promote growth and development of emerging growth technology companies, however the applications of its tools, concepts and distinctions was soon applied to a much wider range of situations including:
+The SFM process was designed in the first instance to identify and apply the critical success factors necessary to promote growth and development of emerging growth technology companies, however, the applications of its tools, concepts and distinctions were soon applied to a much wider range of situations including: